kaleidawave/ezno/checker/specification/specification.md

 const my_obj: { b: 3 } = { a: 2 }
 ```

+- Excess property a was provided, but is not a property of type { b: 3 }
 - Type { a: 2 } is not assignable to type { b: 3 }

 #### Getters